 - Drain Mandarian oranges but save 2 TBS of the juice.

-- In a bowl, whisk together soy sauce, rice wine vinegar, ground ginger, agave, mandarine orane juice, fish sauce, and olive oil.
+- In a bowl, whisk together soy sauce, rice wine vinegar, ground ginger, agave, mandarine orane juice, fish sauce, and sesame oil.

 - Toss pasta, and spinach together.